-Georgia, a wild adult female orangutan in the Sebangau peat-swamp forest, is reportedly found pregnant.
+Georgia, a wild adult female orangutan in Sebangau National Park’s peat-swamp forest, is reportedly found pregnant.
 Recently, the first child of Gracia (the mother) has been isolating herself and tends to live independently separating herself from her two siblings; Gara, and Gretel.
 This unusual behaviour has attracted our scientists to find out why she behaves out of her ordinary.

 Having tested the sample, all the team members got so excited.
 The pregnancy is evidenced by the positive indicator on the test kit showing that Georgia is now pregnant and will soon be a matriarch of her own stepping into a new role as a mother.